Individual Counseling

 The Definition of Trauma

 Words matter.
 Using the wrong word to describe something may mislead someone in terms of finding the appropriate help for a problem.
 It’s also possible to minimize a serious problem by either using the wrong word or by using the correct word inappropriately.
 When that happens (such as with the definition of trauma), you may not get the help you need because the situation may not seem serious enough to warrant it.
 One such word that needs to be understood properly is “trauma.”
 In everyday interactions, people sometimes say they were traumatized by something when perhaps it may be more accurate to say they felt embarrassed or slightly uncomfortable because of the situation.
 That can have the unintended effect of minimizing trauma.
+Valencia Christian Counseling provides compassionate support for those who have experienced true trauma, helping them find healing and restoration.
 On the other hand, it may be difficult for someone to acknowledge that an experience they had was traumatic or that they suffered trauma.
 The word can carry heavy connotations that the individual wishes to avoid for one reason or another.
 However, if you’ve experienced trauma, it’s important to receive appropriate care.
 What is the definition of trauma?
 With all that in mind, what is the definition of trauma?
 One way to understand the definition of trauma is that it describes any type of distressing event or experience that a person undergoes that can have an impact on their ability to cope and function in everyday life.
 Many people experience some kind of traumatic event in their lifetime, whether it’s undergoing a life-threatening illness, experiencing the unexpected death of a loved one, or being involved in an accident.
 The kind of impact trauma can have on a person can be either emotional, physical, or psychological.
-According to the American Psychological Association, “Trauma is an emotional response to a terrible event like an accident, rape, or natural disaster.” [...]
+According to the [...]

 Comments Off on The Definition of Trauma